Hawaiian ukulele parts

 - The fingerboard and bridge are made of walnut wood which has great acoustic properties and is one of the few unusual woods that have a good ratio of acoustic response and durability.

-This ukulele has a scale of 44 cm, so it is slightly longer than the standard tenor size.
+This ukulele has a scale of 44 cm, so it's slightly longer than the standard tenor size.
 However, it has a good inclination of the strings to provide greater sonority.
-In addition, it is designed with 18 frets that allow for greater possibilities of sound expression.
+In addition, it's designed with 18 frets that allow for greater possibilities of sound expression.
 With more treble, the Ortega RU5CE can give the impression of being a tenor ukulele (higher tenor), rather than a simple tenor.

 Its design includes a nice cutaway that adds comfort and aesthetic beauty.
 Its headstock is of high quality, fully chrome-plated and open, just like its soprano version.
 One aspect we love is that it incorporates a good quality sound preamplifier system.

-It is quite comfortable: the strumming is smooth and hitting the notes of the ukulele is not difficult because it does not require much effort.
+It's quite comfortable: the strumming is smooth and hitting the notes of the ukulele is not difficult because it doesn't require much effort.
 In addition, the phrases/solos are really flexible as the lower frets are played.

 It weighs 1.3 kg, which is not much for a relatively large ukulele, making it suitable for children aged eight and up.

 Ortega has made the good decision to include a spruce top in order to take advantage of the means that this wood provides.
-The problem is that mahogany sides and backs cause the mids to be diluted and then everything becomes shiny, and we believe that a tenor ukulele should not have this degree.
+The problem is that mahogany sides and backs cause the mids to be diluted and then everything becomes bright, and we believe that a tenor ukulele should not have brightness to this degree.